gmihaylov/netsuite-chatgpt-chat/README.md

 _Hello, <u>**George!**</u> How can I assist you today?_
 > More info can be found here (https://community.openai.com/t/gpt-3-5-turbo-how-to-remember-previous-messages-like-chat-gpt-website/170370/5)

+## How to integrate ChatGPT with NetSuite?
+[!CAUTION]
+> !!!
+If Context mode is Enabled, Sensitive information will be shared with ChatGPT !!!
+> !!!
+Use at your own risk !!!

 ## Architecture
 - NetSuiteChatGPTChat_UE Uservent Script
   - Adds INLINEHTML field on beforeLoad